Next Chelsea manager: Blues step up search for Maurizio Sarri successor with Frank Lampard the leading candidate | Goal.com

 With Juve happy to pay the exit clause in Sarri's contract, the Blues are not standing in the way of their manager, who wants to leave after winning his first major trophy in management with the 4-1 victory over Arsenal in Baku.

-Chelsea are seeking to appoint a manager that can further promote their academy as a transfer ban has halted deals into the club for the next two transfer windows.
+Chelsea are seeking to appoint a manager who can further promote their academy as a transfer ban has halted deals into the club for the next two transfer windows.

 The Blues are, meanwhile, working on a deal to bring in Mateo Kovacic, who they can, despite the ban, sign permanently from Real Madrid due to the terms of his loan deal.